 Resolution 2: Obsess Less

-I’m sure I’m the only one who does this but I’ll share anyway… In 2015 I want to make strides towards being free(r) from worry.
+I’m sure I’m the only one who does this but I’ll share anyway… In the next year I want to make strides towards being free(r) from worry.
 I want to learn how to trust God more with every detail: including my writing.

 Then there’s my body image.
 I’m thinking about ditching my scale this year.
 I packed it in a box last week and I’m not sure if I’ll unpack it until next December.
 The truth is, it doesn’t have anything helpful to say to me.
 But, I know if I get on it in the morning, it’s read out has the ability to cause me to obsess over my weight.
 All.
 Day.
 Long.